 Every year, employees must complete the training and the disclosure on this website, either confirming that you do not have any personal interests that require disclosure or declaring any personal interests you do have.
 The types of personal interest that must be disclosed are listed in the Training section of the COI Disclosure page.

-State law and university policy require every Mason employee to disclose personal interests.
-If you serve, or plan to serve, on a proposal for research funding, you must also disclose significant financial interests, which are interests that are related to your institutional responsibilities.
+The Commonwealth of Virginia and our university's policy require every Mason employee to disclose personal interests.
+If you serve, or plan to serve, on a proposal for research funding, you must also disclose significant financial interests.
+These are interests related to your institutional responsibilities.
 The Training section of the COI Disclosure page lists those that must be disclosed.